Pedestrians struck by vehicles often suffer life-changing injuries.

 Colorado only requires that motorists carry $25,000 per person in bodily injury liability car insurance, and very few drivers carry more.
 This means that the driver who hit you might not have enough assets to pay full compensation for your injuries.
 Although you can sue the driver, he or she still might not be able to pay you even if you win the lawsuit.

 Experienced Colorado pedestrian accident attorneys understand that sometimes there is more insurance in play than initially thought.
-For example, if someone hit you driving for their job, then their employer’s business insurance policy might cover the accident.
+For example, if someone hit you while driving for their job, then their employer’s business insurance policy might cover the accident.
 If you have under-insured motorist coverage, then you can also tap that insurance as well.

 After a pedestrian accident, you might be struggling with medical bills and other expenses.
 You need a settlement that helps you cover your expenses so that you can pay other bills and provide for your family.